-We may now have proof that it works.
 It seems the Mediterranean diet has made Italy the healthiest country in the world, according to the 2017 Bloomberg Global Health Index.
 Bloomberg surveyed 163 countries and ranked them according to life expectancy, causes of death, and health risks such as high blood pressure, use of tobacco, malnutrition, and access to clean water, and ranked Italy #1.
 The US ranked #34, below every country in Western Europe.

 Moreover, based on life expectancy alone, Italy ranked #7 in the world for female longevity, according to the World Health Organization.
 Italian women live an average of almost 85 years, compared to their US counterparts, whose average is 81.6, ranking them #33 worldwide.

 The Mediterranean Diet that fuels the women of Italy, in both north and south of the country, is rich in farm-fresh fruits and vegetables, supplemented by freshly-caught fish, a small amount of meat, local cheeses, and bread from neighborhood bakeries.
 Dessert is a secondary consideration.
 “Locally grown,” zero-kilometer living isn’t a market slogan; it’s just life.
 There are fewer factory farms in Italy and many more mom-and-pop type agricultural entities than in the US, which makes prices arguably higher but quality decidedly superior.